 The mission of the C-STEM Center is to improve computing, science, technology, engineering, and mathematics (C-STEM) education in both formal and informal K-14 programs through integrated learning.
 The goal of the C-STEM Center is to broaden participation of students, especially female and underrepresented minorities, in computing and to develop students’ computer-aided problem-solving skills to tackle real-world STEM problems through integrated computing and STEM education.

 The C-STEM Center also studies how to streamline the curriculum on computing education in the context of STEM subjects in elementary schools, middle schools, and high schools, as well as the first two years of college to increase student interest in pursuing computing and STEM related careers and post-secondary study.

 For successful implementation of the C-STEM curriculum integrated with computing and robotics in classrooms and afterschool programs, the C-STEM Center provides unique professional development for K-14 teachers without any prior computing experience to integrate computing and robotics into their classroom teaching.

-The one-week C-STEM Girls in Robotics Leadership (GIRL) Camps in summer available locally are designed for girls in middle school to learn computing and STEM subject through near-peer mentoring with fun and exciting robotics activities.
+The one-week C-STEM Girls in Robotics Leadership (GIRL) and GIRL+ Camps in summer freely available in different regions are designed for girls in middle and high schools to learn computing and STEM subject through near-peer mentoring with fun and exciting robotics and physical computing activities.
 The camps provide life-changing experience and inspiration to campers, encouraging them to pursue computing and STEM related careers and post-secondary studies.
 The girls also learn leadership and communication skills and meet inspiring women leaders working with science and technology to gain exposure to the variety of opportunities available to them.